fastlane/fastlane/fastlane/lib/fastlane/actions/docs/frame_screenshots.md

 fastlane frameit download_frames
 ```

-When using _frameit_ without titles on top, the screenshots will have the full resolution, which means they can't be uploaded to the App Store directly.
+Note: When using _frameit_ without titles on top, the screenshots will have the full resolution, which means they can't be uploaded to the App Store directly.
 They are supposed to be used for websites, print media and emails.
 Check out the section below to use the screenshots for the App Store.

 ## Advanced Usage (optional)